 What about friends and relatives?

-It is probably best that the initial meetings should be limited to women only and to women who suffer from vulval pain.
-This avoids potentially embarrassing confrontation with male partners of the women attending.
-Although some of the American support groups do provide support for partners of women with vulval pain, it is probably not appropriate for partners to be present at a first meeting.
+It is probably best that the initial meetings should be limited to people with vulval pain only.
+This avoids potentially embarrassing confrontation with partners of those attending.
+Although some of the American support groups do provide support for partners of people with vulval pain, it is probably not appropriate for partners to be present at a first meeting.

 What size should the group be?